 To pick up a stone

-The To pick up a stone project arose from the urge Den Boer felt to take a piece of the landscape and to carry it with her.
+The To Pick Up a Stone project arose from the urge Den Boer felt to take a piece of the landscape and to carry it with her.
 Later, Den Boer started to photograph the silent presence of mountains while traveling.
 Slowly, the idea of photographing “the mountain in the stone” arose.
-By playing with factors such as scale, lighting and position, questions arise about the perception of the mountains and stones depicted in her work.
-The photographer invites her audience to take a look at the images twice, as during the process, mountain and stone can visually become one.
+By playing with factors such as scale, lighting, and position, questions arise about the perception of the mountains and stones depicted in her work.
+The photographer invites her audience to look at the images twice, as, through the process, mountain and stone can visually become one.